Schedule

 John will share insider tips to help you explore the Upper Mississippi from Galena to St. Louis.
 Learn where to go, what to do—and all about the mighty river's storied past.
 We'll discuss architecture, food, events, and more.
 Your Great River Road trip starts here!

-Northern Illinois and the Driftless Area
+Northern Illinois & Driftless Wisconsin

 Feeling a need to "head for the hills?"
 From the scenic Rock River to the undulating landscape in the state's northwest corner, untouched by the glaciers that flattened most of our state, this region is truly beautiful.
 We'll even cross state lines to discuss attractions in Wisconsin and Iowa.